 Your best option: Sriracha or Tabasco hot sauce (for different reasons)

-But why do we mention Tabasco seeing that Sriracha and Tabasco are so different in terms of flavor?
+But why do we mention Tabasco hot sauce seeing that Sriracha and Tabasco sauce are so different in terms of flavor?
 It’s the vinegar in the sambal oelek.
-Being a Cajun hot sauce, Tabasco leans heavily on the vinegar, so if you love (or need) that vinegar taste for your recipe that Sriracha can’t provide, subbing in Tabasco is an interesting alternative.
+Being a Cajun hot sauce, Tabasco hot sauce leans heavily on the vinegar, so if you love (or need) that vinegar taste for your recipe that Sriracha can’t provide, subbing in Tabasco is an interesting alternative.
 Use it sparingly as it’s a big vinegar upgrade.

-The next best thing: Another chili paste (like harissa or gochujang)
+The next best thing: Another chili paste (like Thai chili paste, harissa, or gochujang)

-If your store has a well-stocked international section, you may be able to pick up another chili paste that will fit the bill.
-Chili pastes like harissa or gochujang will carry the same consistency and a comparable heat to sambal oelek, but there will be flavor differences that can affect your recipe.
+If your store has a well-stocked international foods section, you may be able to pick up another chili paste that will fit as a substitute for sambal oelek.
+Chili pastes like Thai chili paste, harissa, or gochujang will carry the same consistency and a comparable heat to sambal oelek, but there will be flavor differences that can affect your recipe.